Amanda Jantzen • May 31, 2025

 I catch myself doing this all the time.
 If my behavior has changed, that means my audience’s has too.
 If I'm guilty of loving it, my audience probably is too... and that's when I realized there is a huge shift happening.

-A woman is standing in front of a camera looking at her phone.
+A woman is standing in front of a camera with a phone creating content for her coaching business.

 This behavior shift in how we search and user intent means your content must adapt.
 It needs to be structured in a way that AI platforms can understand, summarize, and trust.
 That means using question-based headers and TL;DR summaries that highlight the main takeaways.